MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

     :::image type="content" source="media/save-prompt.png" alt-text="Screenshot showing icon to save a prompt.":::

-    The prompt is saved and displayed under the **Favorites** section when you create a new email message using custom prompt.
+    The prompt is saved and displayed under **Favorites** when you create a new email message using custom prompt.

     :::image type="content" source="media/saved-prompt.png" alt-text="Screenshot showing a saved prompt.":::

-### Use a saved prompt
+#### Use a saved prompt

 1. Open Copilot for Sales.